 git config --local --unset https.proxy

-curl -v https://git.internal.company.com
+curl -v https://git.internal.company.com 2>&1 | grep -E 'Connected to|Trying'

-# Test Git connection with verbose output
+# Git with verbose tracing

-GIT_CURL_VERBOSE=1 git ls-remote https://git.internal.company.com/repo.git
+GIT_CURL_VERBOSE=1 git ls-remote https://git.internal.company.com/team/repo.gitSuccess looks like:

-# Clone using SSH (bypasses HTTP proxy)
+# Clone over SSH

 git clone [email protected]:team/repo.git